gistrec/cpp-geometry-library/README.md

 ---

 <a name="computeOffsetOrigin"></a>
-**`computeOffsetOrigin(LatLng to, double distance, double heading)`** - Returns the location of origin when provided with a LatLng destination, meters travelled and original heading.
+**`SphericalUtil::computeOffsetOrigin(const LatLng& to, double distance, double heading)`** - Returns the location of origin when provided with a LatLng destination, meters travelled and original heading.
 Headings are expressed in degrees clockwise from North.

 * `from` - the destination LatLng
 * `distance` - the distance travelled, in meters.